ZetangForward/Bilingual_L-CiteEval-Ultra/README.md

 ## Evaluation

-For evaluation, we provide a quick-start evalutaion framework, which evalute models ability on metrics  precision, recall, f1 and cite numbers.
+For evaluation, we provide a quick-start evalutaion framework, which evalute models ability on metrics:  precision, recall, f1 and cite numbers.

 ### Environment Setup